-Congratulations, you've got yourself a new set of tires.
-Fitting new tires to the wheels of your car is a straightforward process when done correctly and safely by a qualified professional.
-In this section, we explain what this process entails at your local tire shop or garage.
+Congratulations, you've got yourself a new set of tyres.
+Fitting new tyres to the wheels of your car is a straightforward process when done correctly and safely by a qualified professional.
+In this section, we explain what this process entails at your local tyre shop or garage.

 Objectively speaking, you could attempt to do this yourself.
-In addition to your new tires, the tools required would be a tire iron, a car jack, jack stands, a tire spreader, and a tire inflator.
-But even if you do have the proper tools and equipment at hand, it will take you far longer to fit new tires than it would a professional.
-Just removing a single tire from a wheel can be a challenge.
+In addition to your new tyres, the tools required would be a tyre iron, a car jack, jack stands, a tyre spreader, and a tyre inflator.
+But even if you do have the proper tools and equipment at hand, it will take you far longer to fit new tyres than it would a professional.
+Just removing a single tyre from a wheel can be a challenge.

-An incorrectly fitted tire can become damaged and burst.
+An incorrectly fitted tyre can become damaged and burst.
 The energy released in a blow-out could lead to traffic accidents involving vehicle damage and serious personal injury.
-That's why it's essential to have tires fitted by an experienced technician, who will take the necessary precautions and use only approved fitting tools and lubricants.
+That's why it's essential to have tyres fitted by an experienced technician, who will take the necessary precautions and use only approved fitting tools and lubricants.

 Step 1: The car should be empty of passengers, with the engine turned off and the handbrake engaged.
-The tire fitter will proceed to loosen the lug nuts on all four wheels with a lug wrench.
-But he won't remove them yet.
+The tyre fitter will proceed to loosen the wheel nuts on all four wheels with a wheel wrench, but won't remove them yet.

 Step 2: Next, the car will be raised on a hydraulic lift, so that all four wheels are completely off the ground.

-Step 3: Now the fitter will remove the lug nuts completely, allowing him to remove each wheel.
+Step 3: Now the fitter will remove the wheel nuts completely, allowing them to remove each wheel.

-Step 1: The fitter will unscrew and remove the valve insert from the old tire, to release the inflation pressure.
-Once all the air has escaped, he will remove the old tire from the wheel rim using a special tool called a tire spreader.
-It enables him to move the tire sidewall and bead clear of the rim.
+Step 1: The fitter will unscrew and remove the valve insert from the old tyre, to release the inflation pressure.
+Once all the air has escaped, they will remove the old tyre from the wheel rim using a special tool called a tyre spreader.
+It enables them to move the tyre sidewall and bead clear of the rim.

-Step 3: When fitting tube-type tires, the tire fitter will opt to use new inner tubes.
+Step 3: When fitting tube-type tyres, the tyre fitter will opt to use new inner tubes.
 That's because tubes stretch in use, and there's a risk of folds forming in old tubes; a recycled inner tube could suddenly tear.

-Alternatively, if tubeless tires are being fitted, they should always be equipped with new valves.
-If using rubber valves for tubeless tires – sometimes known as snap-in valves – the vehicle manufacturer's instructions should be referred to in the first instance.
-For certain tire specifications, a valve support is also necessary; this is a stopper on the rim itself or the hubcap, which ensures that valves are not forced off at high speeds.
+Alternatively, if tubeless tyres are being fitted, they should always be equipped with new valves.
+If using rubber valves for tubeless tyres – sometimes known as snap-in valves – the vehicle manufacturer's instructions should be referred to in the first instance.
+For certain tyre specifications, a valve support is also necessary; this is a stopper on the rim itself or the hubcap, which ensures that valves are not forced off at high speeds.

-Step 4: Moving on to the tire beads, the fitter will coat the beads and the rim with fitting lubricant as recommended by the tire manufacturer.
-Then he will use the tire spreader to mount the tire onto the wheel.
+Step 4: Moving on to the tyre beads, the fitter will coat the beads and the rim with fitting lubricant as recommended by the tyre manufacturer.
+Then they will use the tyre spreader to mount the tyre onto the wheel.

-Step 5: Next comes the inflation of the tire.
+Step 5: Next comes the inflation of the tyre.
 For the duration of this stage, the wheel must remain firmly secured on a mounting machine.
-Inflating an unsecured tire is dangerous.
-The fitter will be aware of this; it's also why he keeps a reasonable distance from the tire during inflation.
-Typically, he will use a sufficiently long, secured extension hose with an integrated pressure gauge, and he won't be bending over the tire as it fills up with air.
+Inflating an unsecured tyre is dangerous.
+The fitter will be aware of this; it's also why they keep a reasonable distance from the tyre during inflation.
+Typically, they will use a sufficiently long, secured extension hose with an integrated pressure gauge, and they won't be bending over the tyre as it fills up with air.

-Directional tires must rotate in the direction of the arrow on the sidewall as the wheel rolls forward.
+Directional tyres must rotate in the direction of the arrow on the sidewall as the wheel rolls forward.

-The only exception to this rule concerns the short-term use of a spare tire.
+The only exception to this rule concerns the short-term use of a spare tyre.
 But drivers should revert to the specified fitted position at the earliest opportunity.

-In case of asymmetrical tires, fitment must be with the sidewall "outside" on the outside of the vehicle, so their asymmetrical treads can achieve optimal effect.
+In case of asymmetrical tyres, fitment must be with the sidewall "outside" on the outside of the vehicle, so their asymmetrical treads can achieve optimal effect.

-Step 1: If the old tire shows signs of uneven wear, then the fitter will check the axle geometry of the car and make corrections if necessary.
+Step 1: If the old tyre shows signs of uneven wear, then the fitter will check the axle geometry of the car and make corrections if necessary.

-Step 2: Valves should be fitted with valve caps – ideally with a sealing ring – to protect the delicate valve inserts and the inside of the tire.
+Step 2: Valves should be fitted with valve caps – ideally with a sealing ring – to protect the delicate valve inserts and the inside of the tyre.

-Step 3: When mounting wheel caps and wheel trim rings, the fitter will ensure that there is sufficient clearance for the sidewall of the tire.
-The wheel cap or wheel trim ring mustn't come into contact with the tire under any circumstances, especially for tires with rim protection flanges.
+Step 3: When mounting wheel caps and wheel trim rings, the fitter will ensure that there is sufficient clearance for the sidewall of the tyre.
+The wheel cap or wheel trim ring mustn't come into contact with the tyre under any circumstances, especially for tyres with rim protection flanges.

-Step 4: After tightening the lug nuts by hand, the fitter will lower the car to the ground with the hydraulic lift.
+Step 4: After tightening the wheel nuts by hand, the fitter will lower the car to the ground with the hydraulic lift.

-Step 5: Finally, once the car is on the ground, he will tighten the lug nuts more firmly in a star pattern.
+Step 5: Finally, once the car is on the ground, they will tighten the wheel nuts more firmly in a star pattern.

-If you were to visit a tire dealer or mechanic to fit your new tires – and we recommend that you do – the cost can vary depending on your requirements.
-You could buy a new set of tires from a dealer and have them fitted at the same time, for example.
-Or your fitter may notice that the car requires additional work if your old tires are exhibiting unusual signs of wear and tear.
+If you were to visit a tyre retailer to fit your new tyres – and we recommend that you do – the cost can vary depending on your requirements.
+You could buy a new set of tyres from a retailer and have them fitted at the same time.
+Or your fitter may notice that the car requires additional work if your old tyres are exhibiting unusual signs of wear and tear.

-Perhaps the most cost-effective approach in the long-term, especially when it comes to switching between summer and winter tires, would be to purchase a complete set of tires and wheels together.
-That way, you can bring your tire and wheel package to your local garage for a simple switchover when the seasons change.
-For a small fee, the garage can even store your alternate set of wheels for you when they're not in use.
+Perhaps the most cost-effective approach in the long-term, especially when it comes to switching between summer and winter tyres, would be to buy a complete set of tyres and wheels together.
+That way, you can bring your tyre and wheel package to your local garage for a simple switchover when the seasons change.
+For a small fee, your garage may even store your alternate set of wheels for you when they're not in use.